Hezzipham/hezzipham/README.md

 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning TypeSript
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on Front-end Project
 - 🤔 I’m looking for help with finding an intern
 - 💬 Ask me about any things